-I did not have Lydia in a birthing center like I’d hoped.
+I did not have Beetle in a birthing center like I’d hoped.
 We had her instead at American Fork Hospital.
 I did have a midwife with me though and I did give birth without an epidural, but to be honest the most important thing to me is that she’s here and I’m here and we’re both healthy and safe.
-My sweet sweet Lydia really is the best thing to ever happen to me, to us and we’re so happy to have her in our lives.
+My sweet sweet Beetle really is the best thing to ever happen to me, to us and we’re so happy to have her in our lives.
 Our little bug.

 I started writing this story 3 months ago, fresh from the hospital, but had the hardest time finishing with life and postpartum hormones.
 That last line about my precious bug? — Led to me bawling for 20 minutes 🙂 but that’s a special thing too.
-Never have I felt so much love for another human being and you know what, I may or may not have just had the urge to cry some more just now…but back to Lydia’s birth story.
+Never have I felt so much love for another human being and you know what, I may or may not have just had the urge to cry some more just now…but back to Beetle’s birth story.

 I wanted to share our story not only in gratitude to my family and the excellent team of midwives, nurses and doctor who helped bring her into the world, but to remind myself that rarely in life do things go according to plan.
 What matters though is that they always work out and that the Lord’s hand truly is constant in our lives.

 The final “bump” pic!

 Thursday, December 22nd, 2016 started with my usual wakeup call to pee at 3:40 AM.
 Of course I was late to the game, and stood up with a trickle, thinking to myself, “Oh geez…”

 That trickle suddenly became a gush and in my half asleep and very confused state all I could think to do was yell, “Alex!
 I think I’m peeing myself!
 It just keeps coming and I don’t know why…I can’t get it to stop!” after which I realized, ah, this must be the stereotypical water breaking scenario that only happens to 15% of pregnant women about to go into labor…